yannou788/High-Availability-Cluster---DBRB-9---HeartBeat/README.md

 HA Cluster DRBD9 HeartBeat
 ==========================

-After downloading these scripts, you will need to run this in the linux console.
+After downloading these scripts, you will need to run this into the linux terminal.

 In the best case do it on a new installation with two hard drives
 -----------------------------------------------------------------